iuscommunity/umirr/INSTALL.md

 * [Fedora 21](https://copr.fedoraproject.org/coprs/carlgeorge/umirr/repo/fedora-21/carlgeorge-umirr-fedora-21.repo)
 * [Fedora 22](https://copr.fedoraproject.org/coprs/carlgeorge/umirr/repo/fedora-22/carlgeorge-umirr-fedora-22.repo)

-Please note, the EL7 repo contains a few additional RPMs besides umirr.
-These are currently necessary to run umirr, but should be removed at some point in the future.
+Please note, the EL7 repo contains a few additional RPMs besides umirr that override stock RPMs.
+These are currently necessary to run umirr on EL7, but should be removed at some point in the future.

 * python-falcon
     * need EPEL7 package